arkona-technologies/telemetry-template/README.md

 - **Scalable Monitoring:** Monitor multiple BLADE//runner processors seamlessly with the scalability of containerized deployments.
 - **Added features in version 2:**
    - Using influxDB version 2
-   - Setting up rsyslog, loki and promtail to provide syslog inspectation via Grafana
+   - Setting up rsyslog, loki and promtail to provide syslog inspection via Grafana

 ## Prerequisites